The Effects of Winter on Moods

 There is an old Norwegian/Swedish (origins are unclear) saying – “There is no such thing as bad weather, only bad clothing”.
 Ensuring you have adequate heating in your environment, appropriate clothing and plans for activities can help to get you moving.
 A conscious effort to ensure that these basic things continue to occur even when the weather is more conducive to staying rugged up inside can help to significantly minimise depressive symptoms, increase energy levels and lift mood.

-SAD or any of the symptoms associated with it, can be effectively treatment with psychological intervention.
+SAD or any of the symptoms associated with it, can be effectively treated with psychological intervention.
 If you find you are struggling to stay on top of things, have low mood or decreased motivation you can contact us at Strategic Psychology to arrange for an appointment with one of our psychologists.
-Psychological intervention can assist assist you with living the life you want to live throughout the colder months and into the future.

 References: